NewSchools Venture Fund

 - Existing schools: No funding for turnarounds or restarts

-- Pre-K only centers: Must serve multiple K-12 grade levels at full enrollment
+- Pre-K only centres: Must serve multiple K-12 grade levels at full enrolment

 - Private schools: Focus is exclusively on public education

-- Late-stage or established organizations without new innovative initiatives
+- Late-stage or established organisations without new innovative initiatives

 Governance and Leadership